It’s a new year with lots of new adventures that lay ahead! Maybe people are getting

 When Did Oktoberfest First Begin?

-Since that day, it has substantially grown into the world’s largest party, attracting more than 7 million visitors (!!!) every year lasting for a total of 16 days.
+Since that day, it has substantially grown into the world’s largest party, attracting more than 7 million visitors (!!!) every year lasting for a total of 16 days of absolute debauchery!

 How Do I Get To Oktoberfest?